 You Might also like:

 Thank you for joining us this week for the Pattern of the Week!
-Here’s the important links you will need–we ask that you please reference us with your completed projects by tagging us on Instagram, Facebook, Ravelry, LoveCrafts, wherever you do your social media thing!
+Here are the important links you will need–we ask that you please reference us with your completed projects by tagging us on Instagram, Facebook, Ravelry, LoveCrafts, and wherever you do your social media thing!
 If you could also head over to YouTube and like our videos and subscribe to our channel, we’d greatly appreciate it!

 Facebook Group: Sunflower Cottage Crochet Community